zeno-mac/hangman-haskell/README.md

 - You lose after 10 wrong guesses
 - Win by completing the word

+## Improvements from original
+- Only wrong guesses are considered to lose
+- Difficulty selection to determine the number of guesses
+- Input validation for the guesses
+- Possibilty to do other games after the first one

 ## Key concepts practiced

 - IO Monad for user input and randomness